Asset Publisher

 • Patient has lower risk disease (i.e., defined as IPSS-R [Very Low, Low, Intermediate]); AND

-• Endogenous serum erythropoietin level of ≤500 mUnits/mL; AND
+• Patient has a serum erythropoietin level of ≤500 mUnits/mL; AND

 • Patient has ring sideroblasts ≥15% (or ring sideroblasts ≥5% with an SF3B1 mutation); AND